Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction

 \shortsection{Adversarial Training} We explore the impact of replacing TRADES with vanilla AT as the training algorithm.
 Similarly, we use external data from TinyImages as the unlabeled dataset.
 The results for PGD-based AT are shown in Figure~\ref{fig:-pgd}.
 Additionally, we reduce the number of PGD steps from $10$ to $5$, and the outcomes are summarized in Figure~\ref{fig:pgd-5}.
 Across all configurations, our LCS-KM selection consistently outperforms random selection and achieves accuracy comparable to using the entire labeled dataset, suggesting the generalizability and robustness of our methods.

 \shortsection{$\bm\ell_2$ Perturbations} We further evaluate the performance of LCS-KM under $\ell_2$ perturbations with size $\epsilon = 128/255$.
 In this experiment, we augment CIFAR-10 with either external unlabeled data sourced from Tiny-ImageNet or synthetic data generated via DDPM.
 We consider three configurations of selecting $10\%$, $20\%$, and $100\%$ extra unlabeled data.
-Our findings are shown in \ref{fig:externall2} and \ref{fig:generatedl2}, revealing that selecting $20\%$ unlabeled data achieves nearly equivalent robust accuracy compared to using the full dataset with $\alpha=100\%$.
+Our findings are presented in Figures \ref{fig:externall2} and \ref{fig:generatedl2}, which reveal that selecting $20\%$ unlabeled data achieves nearly equivalent robust accuracy compared to using the full dataset with $\alpha=100\%$.
 These results again confirm the efficiency and effectiveness of LCS-KM when adopted in SSAT algorithms.